 Instructions

-- In a microwave-safe mug, stir together 6 tablespoons of cake mix, 1 tablespoon of Nutella, and ¼ cup milk until a smooth batter forms.
+- In a 12 oz microwave-safe mug, whisk 6 tablespoon chocolate cake mix, 1 tablespoon Nutella, and ¼ cup milk until smooth, scraping the bottom corners to remove any dry pockets.

-- Place the other tablespoon of Nutella in the center of the batter.
+- Spoon the remaining 1 tablespoon of Nutella into the center of the batter; do not stir to ensure a gooey lava core.

 Notes